Services

 • A focus on continued professional development and practice sharing.

-We have a number of employees at the NSPCC who are regrettably at risk of redundancy, following a significant restructure.
-In keeping with our values and our policies, if any of these individuals apply for a role and meet the minimum essential criteria, they will be given priority consideration.
-We hope that you understand our position on this and that this will not discourage you from applying.
+In keeping with our values and our policies, if any individuals who are regrettably at risk of redundancy apply for a role and meet the minimum essential criteria they will be given priority consideration.
+We hope that you understand our position on this and that this will not discourage from applying.
 We cannot predict who, internally, will apply for a role, or whether they will meet the minimum essential criteria.
-Where no at risk candidates meet the minimum essential criteria, all applications will be considered as normal.
+Where no at-risk candidates meet the minimum essential criteria, all applications will be considered as normal.

 Share this page